arnobg/cloudfront-demo-2/README.md

-# cyberduck-demo-2
+# cloudfront-demo-2

 Task:

-I'd like the candidate to make this xml file (attached to this email) accessible on a public URL.
+To make this xml file accessible on a public URL.
 Assume that this xml file will be consumed by a web service.
 Please consider best practice: backups, availability, monitoring, logging, etc.

 Solution: